-For the year ended December 31, 2014, Management Fees were \$18.3 million, of which \$2.5 million were waived (see below).
+For the year ended December 31, 2015, Management Fees were \$21.3 million, of which \$0.1 million were waived (see below).

-Until our initial public offering, or IPO, in March 2014, the Adviser had waived its right to receive the Management Fee in excess of the sum of (i) 0.25% of aggregate committed but undrawn capital and (ii) 0.75% of aggregate drawn capital (including capital drawn to pay our expenses) as determined as of the end of any calendar quarter.
-Any waived Management Fees were not subject to recoupment by the Adviser.
-Following the IPO, the Adviser has not waived its right to receive the full Management Fee and accordingly, we will be required to continue to pay the full amount of the Management Fee.
+Until our initial public offering, or IPO, in March 2014, the Adviser had waived its right to receive the Management Fee in excess of the sum of (i) 0.25% of aggregate committed but undrawn capital and (ii) 0.75% of aggregate drawn capital (including capital drawn to pay our expenses) as determined as of the end of any calendar quarter (the "Pre-IPO Waiver").